Tejakumar/UMBC-DATA606-Capstone/docs/proposal.md

 By analyzing this dataset and applying machine learning algorithms, we aim to build a predictive model that accurately identifies individuals at risk of defaulting on their credit card payments, thus assisting financial institutions in risk assessment and decision-making processes.

+###Exploratory Data Analysis

+results of EDA, results of ML, conclusion and may be future research direction